AmrGanz/MGR/README.md

-# MGR
+# MGR "Must Gather Reader"
 A TUI interface to navigate and view OpenShift 4 must-gather logs.

-# Main goals of this project:
-- Create a simple interface to navigate a MG "Must Gather" directory and view log files in a human readable way
+# How to run it

 # Completed Features:
 - Read Projects, Operators, Nodes, MCP, MC, and PersistentVolume resources details.